Supporting the arts in our community

 Join us for a celebration of creativity and culture!

-Announcing our upcoming July '25 show!
-The reception on July 17 from 5pm to 7pm is free and open to the public.
+Announcing our upcoming September '25 show!
+The reception on September 25 from 5pm to 7pm is free and open to the public.
 The Kalmanson Gallery is located in the Karrh Center Building at 109 N. Green St. in Swainsboro.

 The 2025 Emanuel Arts Council Summer Camp was held July 21-23 at the Vann Community House from 9AM to 12 noon.
 A total of 20 Emanuel County students in rising third through fifth grades attended the three-day camp free of charge.
 For the ninth year in a row, the camp was fully sponsored by the Mill Creek Foundation.